boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    In this option, an explicit mapping between source/destination IP addresses and slice's specific S-NSSAI is used.
 The mapping can have either local (e.g., pertaining to single NF attachment) or global TN significance.
-The mapping can be realized in multiple ways, as examples:
+The mapping can be realized in multiple ways, including (but not limited to):

    * S-NSSAI to a dedicated IP address for each NF
    * S-NSSAI to a pool of IP addresses for global TN deployment